 There are several lenders that offer loans secured on buy to let properties all offering different rates and products (e.g. fixed rate / variable rate) as well as interest-only options.

 Whether you’re a professional landlord looking to arrange a secured loan across several properties and need capital to grow your portfolio or you own one buy to let and want to raise money for any purpose our buy to let secured loan experts can help.

 The lender will look at the client’s individual circumstance e.g. LTV and credit profile etc, but for affordability assessments, lenders will typically do the following.

-- The lender will look at what tax rate payer you
+- The lender will look at what tax rate you pay

-- The will take the rental income from the property and divide it by the following % (depending on your tax rate)
+- They will take the rental income from the property and divide it by the following % (depending on your tax rate)

-- The will then deduct your mortgage payment (and if applicable any ground rent/service or letting agent fees off)
+- They will then deduct your mortgage payment (and if applicable any ground rent/service or letting agent fees off)

 - The figure left gives you a monthly payment the lender deems affordable - you can then borrow an amount with a monthly payment that falls within that budget.